andrecaiado/nestjs-blockchain-txs/docs/conceptualization.md

 - The public key is used to identify the wallet and verify signatures.
 - The private key is used to sign transactions.

-For more information on how the keys are generated, please refer to the [Dependencies](implementation.md#dependencies) section.
+For more information on how the keys are generated, please refer to the [Dependencies](dependencies.md) section.

-The application creates 2 wallets when it starts, but the user can create more wallets.

-The application has a wallet service that is responsible for:
-- Create wallets.
-- Get all wallets.
-- Get a wallet by public key (it will also return the wallet balance).
-- Create transactions:
-  - Check if the sender has enough funds (and other validations).
-  - Add the inputs (UTXOs) to the transaction.
-  - Add the outputs to the transaction.
-  - Sign the transaction.
+There are 3 typoes of wallets in this project:
+- Regular wallet: A wallet that can send and receive funds.
+- Miner wallet: The miner wallet (can also send and receive funds).
+- Coinbase wallet: The wallet that sends the funds in the transaction of the first block (genesis block).

+When the applications, the following wallets are created:
+- Two regular wallets
+- One miner wallet
+- One coinbase wallet

 ## Transaction